 - Writing in Science and Engineering (Penn State)

-There are websites to help create bibliographical entries, such as Citation Machine; note that you will need to check the entries to make sure that they include all of the needed information in the correct format.
+There are websites to help create bibliographical entries, such as Citation Machine.
+Note that you will need to check the entries to ensure they include all of the needed information in the correct format.